Rhys Hopkin Morris: Political career

 A classic laissez-faire liberal, Morris supported H. H. Asquith against David Lloyd George when the party split between 1916 and 1923, and would remain fiercely opposed to Lloyd George and interventionist Liberalism throughout his political career.

 In 1922 Morris contested the general election as a pro-Asquith Liberal in Cardiganshire, narrowly losing to the sitting pro-Lloyd George Liberal MP Ernest Evans.
 The following year the Liberal Party reunited but Morris ran as an Independent Liberal against Evans.
 In one of the most surprising results of the 1923 general election Morris was elected.
-In the follow year's general election he was returned unopposed as an official Liberal candidate.
+At the follow year's general election he was returned unopposed as the official Liberal candidate.

 His opposition to both Lloyd George and the introduction of tariffs resulted in his remaining with the official ("Samuelite") Liberals when the party split three ways in advance of the 1931 general election.
-The following year Morris was appointed as a Metropolitan Police magistrate, a salaried post which vacated his seat because the post was an 'office of profit under the Crown' and incompatible with membership of the House of Commons.
+The following year Morris was appointed a Metropolitan Police magistrate, a salaried post for which he vacated his seat because the post was an 'office of profit under the Crown' and incompatible with membership of the House of Commons.
 In 1936, he became the first Regional Director of the BBC in Wales.
 The same year Morris became President of the London Welsh Trust, which runs the London Welsh Centre, holding office until 1937.

-Thirteen years later Morris returned to Parliament in a once more sensational result.
-In the 1945 general election he won Carmarthen, taking the seat from the Labour Party's Moelwyn Hughes despite the rest of the country experiencing a Labour landslide.
+Thirteen years later Morris was returned to Parliament in yet another sensational result.
+At the 1945 general election he won Carmarthen, taking the seat from the Labour Party's Moelwyn Hughes despite the rest of the country experiencing a Labour landslide.
 Morris was to hold the seat for the remainder of his life.

 In 1951 he became Deputy Chairman of Ways and Means in the House of Commons and thus one of the Deputy Speakers.
 This post, together with his age, combined to exclude him for consideration for the Liberal Party leadership when Clement Davies stood down in October 1956.
 Morris died the following month, aged 68.

 Throughout his career Morris was a staunch individualist, once summing up his political philosophy as, "There is no man alive who is sufficiently good to rule the life of the man next door to him!"
 Many have regarded him as being the last representative of traditional Gladstonian Liberalism in the Commons.